 Average Annual Salary: $77,100

 The “New York of the South,” Hotlanta is one of America’s top draws for relocation due to its reasonable cost of living, plentiful jobs, and abundant Waffle Houses.
+The relatively low cost of living and growing opportunities for accounting professionals makes Atlanta one of the best cities for accounting graduates.

 Number of Accountants: 28,460